Grow in-store sales

 First, make sure you’re eligible for store visits.
-If you are eligible, in order to make the most of store visit conversions, don’t forget to include them in your account-level conversion settings.
+If you’re eligible, don’t forget to include them in your account-level conversion settings to make the most of store visit conversions.

 Then, see how many visits were driven by Google Ads using the Store Visits Report.
 You can see store visits and local actions by store location in the per store report.

-In addition to store visits, tracking Local actions is a great way to monitor when customers take an action specific to your store, like clicks to call or get directions.
+In addition to store visits, Local actions are a great way to monitor when customers take an action specific to your store, like clicks to call or get directions.